 Skip to main content

 TinyCloud uses two distinct types of Decentralized Identifiers (DIDs) for different purposes.
-Understanding when to use each is critical for successful delegations.
+Understanding when to use each is critical for successful delegations and correct identity handling.

 The Two DID Types